Nicomachean Ethics: Practical judgement (phronesis)

 The closing chapters of Book VI examine phronesis (practical judgement, practical wisdom, or prudence) more closely.

 Phronesis concerns practical matters, and matters that can be meaningfully influenced by human effort.
-Syllogistic reasoning is important to this variety of reasoning: you must be able to know the truth about the universal, the particular, and the syllogistic process that enables you to draw a conclusion from such truths.
+Syllogistic reasoning is important to this variety of reasoning: one must be able to know the truth about the universal, the particular, and the syllogistic process that enables one to draw a conclusion from such truths.

 Phronesis has subcategories for different spheres of human life: